Hugo Wolf: Maturity (1888–1896)

 1888 and 1889 proved to be amazingly productive years for Wolf, and a turning point in his career.
 After the publication of a dozen of his songs late the preceding year, Wolf once again desired to return to composing; he travelled to the vacation home of the Werners, family friends whom Wolf had known since childhood, in Perchtoldsdorf (a short train ride from Vienna), to escape and compose in solitude.
 Here he composed the Mörike-Lieder at a frenzied pace.
-A short break, and a change of house, this time to the vacation home of more longtime friends, the Ecksteins, and the Eichendorff-Lieder followed, then the 51 Goethe-Lieder, spilling into 1889.
+A short break, and a change of house, this time to the vacation home of longtime friend Friedrich Eckstein, and the Eichendorff-Lieder followed, then the 51 Goethe-Lieder, spilling into 1889.
 After a summer holiday, the Spanisches Liederbuch was begun in October 1889; though Spanish-flavoured compositions were in fashion in the day, Wolf sought out poems that had been neglected by other composers.

-Wolf himself saw the merit of these compositions immediately, raving to friends that they were the best things he had yet composed (it was with the aid and urging of several of the more influential of them that the works were initially published).
+Wolf himself saw the merit of these compositions immediately, noting to friends that they were the best things he had yet composed (it was with the aid and urging of several of the more influential of them that the works were initially published).
 It was now that the world outside Vienna would recognize Wolf as well.
 Tenor Ferdinand Jäger, whom Wolf had heard in Parsifal during his brief summer break from composing, was present at one of the first concerts of the Mörike works and quickly became a champion of his music, performing a recital of only Wolf and Beethoven in December 1888.
 His works were praised in reviews, including one in the Münchener Allgemeine Zeitung, a widely read German newspaper.
 (The recognition was not always positive; Brahms's adherents, still smarting from Wolf's merciless reviews, returned the favor—when they would have anything to do with him at all.
 Brahms's biographer Max Kalbeck ridiculed Wolf for his immature writing and odd tonalities; another composer refused to share a program with him, while Amalie Materna, a Wagnerian singer, had to cancel her Wolf recital when allegedly faced with the threat of being on the critics' blacklist if she went on.)